-To the west, the North Coastal Trail offers expansive highly scenic views of the Pacific Ocean, rocky shoreline, and the coastline.
+To the west, the North Coastal Trail offers expansive highly scenic views of the Pacific Ocean, rocky shoreline, and the coastline (see photos on previous pages.

-The views to the east from the North Coastal Trail are generally negative and consist of extensive asphalt paving and a large dilapidated former mill building (refer to Photograph NCT 1 through NCT-4).
-Distant neutral views of the town and the mountains are also available to the east.
+The views to the east from the North Coastal Trail are generally neutral to negative and consist of extensive asphalt paving and a large dilapidated former mill building (refer to Photograph NCT 1 through NCT-4).
+Distant scenic views of the town and the mountains are also available to the east.

-Looking east across an area to be zoned open space (foreground), urban reserve (mid-ground) and medium density residential (distant view).
+Looking east across an area to be zoned open space (foreground), urban reserve (mid ground) and medium density residential (distant view).
 Residential development would occur in the areas with stacked lumber to the south of the Rossi's warehouse.
 This view will be analyzed in the visual simulation section of this report.